9 Strategies To Create A Support Knowledge Base

 The exact tone should also to some degree be influenced by the type of product that is involved.
 A medical tool might require technical words, while a video game console would likely not require as professional a tone.

 Formatting can also greatly increase how easily and quickly consumers can read and process an article.
-Some formatting tips include bold text, bullet point lists, large headers, simple titles, and tables.
-Formatting and tone revisions should be made to a page as a company continues redefine and sharpen its knowledge base.
-The diagram belows represents the cycle with which companies should approach each page.
+Some formatting tips include bold text, bullet-point lists, large headers, simple titles, and tables.
+Formatting and tone revisions should be made to a page as a company continues to redefine and sharpen its knowledge base.
+The diagram below represents the cycle with which companies should approach each page.